 The # 10 cans will provide a complete oxygen and moisture barrier to protect the contents of the can.
 We think they are the best choice for optimal long term dry food product preservation.
 Number 10 cans are light and easy to manage.
 The size is perfect for individuals or smaller families to ensure only a small amount of product is open at a time.

 Cans may rust in humid environments.
 Cans are generally not resealable for storage but may be re-purposed for other uses.

 Protect cans from moisture to prevent rust.
 Do not store in direct contact with concrete floors or walls.
 All dry foods packaged in #10 cans, except sugar, should be packed with an oxygen absorber to prevent insect infestation and preserve the quality of food.

 Foil Pouches/Mylar Bags

 Mylar bags effectively protect against both moisture and insects.
 Bags can be created in a variety of sizes small enough to seal a package of garden seeds for storage or large enough to line a 5-gallon bucket.
 Dry foods can be easily packaged and sealed at home with a clothes iron or a flat iron.

 Pouches are not rodent-proof.
 The Mylar bags are more fragile than #10 cans or plastic buckets and should be handled carefully.
 Plan on a shorter shelf-life than items stored in a #10 can.

 Consider storing pouches inside of a plastic bucket, tote, or metal garbage can to increase protection against rodents.
 Do not allow pouches to come in contact with concrete floors or walls.
 Placing filled Mylar bags inside of boxes for storage makes it easier to stack them.

 PETE (polyethylene terephthalate) Plastic Bottles

 The bottles must be thoroughly cleaned out before use.
 If the lid has an insert, remove it and clean it well.
-I like to sanitize my bottles a weak chlorine bleach solution to ensure that nothing is able to grow.
+I like to sanitize my bottles with a weak chlorine bleach solution to ensure that nothing is able to grow.
 I allow them to air dry for several days to make sure they are completely dry.